PhysDreamer: Physics-Based Interaction with 3D Objects via Video Generation: Conclusion

 \section{Conclusion}

-In this work, we introduced \model, a novel approach for synthesizing interactive 3D dynamics by endowing static 3D objects with physical material properties.
-Our method leverages the object dynamics priors learned by video generation models to estimate the spatially-varying material properties.
-The estimated material properties enable realistic physical interaction with the 3D objects.
-We demonstrated the effectiveness of \model through experiments on a diverse set of elastic objects and a user study, showing that our approach significantly outperforms state-of-the-art methods in terms of motion realism.
-We believe that \model takes a significant step towards creating more engaging and immersive virtual environments by enabling static 3D objects to respond realistically to novel interactions, opening up a wide range of applications from realistic simulations to interactive virtual experiences.
+In this work, we introduced \model, a novel approach to synthesizing interactive 3D dynamics by endowing static 3D objects with physical material properties.
+Our method distills the object dynamics priors learned by video generation models to estimate the spatially-varying material properties.
+We showcased dynamics interaction with a diverse set of elastic objects by \model.
+We believe that \model takes a significant step towards creating more engaging and immersive virtual environments, opening up a wide range of applications from realistic simulations to interactive virtual experiences.

 \myparagraph{Limitations.} Our approach requires the user to manually specify the object to simulate and separate it from the background, and establish boundary conditions for stationary parts, like the pot of flowers.
 3D object discovery may help for simulatable object extraction.
 In addition, our approach is computationally demanding.
 Despite our subsampling strategy, our current algorithm takes approximately one minute on a NVIDIA V100 GPU to produce a single second of video.
 Further improving efficiency remains an important future problem.
 Finally, in this work, we restrict our scope to elastic objects without collisions.